(I)

 “And Sylvia?”

 “I don’t know, sir, but I know the hotel where they are staying.
 I already gave the address to the police.
 Didn’t they–?”
 Tellez interrupts quickly, “Those two ambulances…” pointing outside.
-“One is carrying Trotsky - still alive, heavens! - and the other takes Frank.” says the secretary.
+“One carries Trotsky - still alive, heavens! - and the other takes Frank.” says the secretary.

 “I presume Trotsky’s bodyguards tried to kill Frank.” ventures Téllez.
 “Yes, sir.
 Trotsky told them to stop.
-He wanted to make sure Frank could confess later.”
+He wanted to make sure Frank could be questioned.”

 Téllez knows exactly how much time they have before the real public prosecutor arrives.
 Not wanting to be around for that, he takes Olivares back to the car and heads over to the Cruz Verde hospital, on the corner of Victoria St. and Revillagigedo.

 But he is too late.
-The police did not waste time, and more than a dozen officers were protecting the entrance.
-Without missing a heartbeat, Téllez parks the car near a public phone and dials the number of Rubén Leñero, chief of medical services (and friend).
+The police wasted no time and more than a dozen officers protect the entrance.
+Without missing a heartbeat, Téllez parks the car near a public phone and dials the number of Rubén Leñero, chief of medical services - and friend.
 Rubén is amused by Téllez’s request to be let in.

-“Look, Güero,” whispers Rubén hastily. “you are asking for the impossible.
-But you and I have been friends for a while, and I have a soft spot for you.
-So here’s the deal: I will see that you can move freely if you manage to come inside.”
+“Look, Güero,” whispers Rubén hastily. “you’re asking for the impossible.
+But you and I have been friends for a long while, and I have a soft spot for you.
+So here’s the deal: I will see that you can move freely, if you manage to come inside.”

 Eduardo Téllez Vargas hangs up, a smile slowly forming on his face.
 This world has yet to give him a door he cannot open.